rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-09-29-bronze-sponsors.md

 [Keen IO](http://keen.io) believes that custom analytics shouldn't be a pain in the backend.
 That's why Keen IO's powerful APIs do the heavy lifting for you.
 Yay.

 Josh Dzielak from Keen IO on their support:
 *"I met Sven Fuchs (Travis-CI) on a developer evangelism trip to Berlin.
 He told me all about Rails Girls Summer of Code, and the very next day Keen IO became a sponsor!
-Why wouldnâ€™t we?
-Rails Girls SoC is an opportunity for Keen to support several movements weâ€™re passionate about â€“ open source advocacy, mentorship, and the empowerment of women and all less-represented groups in technology.
-Good luck this summer, coders!I met Sven on a developer evangelism trip to Berlin.
-He told me all about Rails Girls Summer of Code, and the very next day Keen IO became a sponsor!
-Why wouldnâ€™t we?
-Rails Girls SoC is an opportunity for Keen to support several movements weâ€™re passionate about â€“ open source advocacy, mentorship, and the empowerment of women and all less-represented groups in technology.
+Why wouldn't we?
+Rails Girls SoC is an opportunity for Keen to support several movements we're passionate about: open source advocacy, mentorship, and the empowerment of women and all less-represented groups in technology.
 Good luck this summer, coders!"*
 <a href="http://www.innoq.com"><img src="/img/sponsors/innoq.png" width="450"></a>

 [innoQ](http://www.innoq.com) offers technology consulting, software development, architecture know-how and trainings and is keen to share.